wpdevelopment11/codeblocks/README.md

 * `--edit`

   Edit files by inserting the language.
-  By default, files are not modified, instead code blocks for which the language can be detected are printed to the terminal.
+  By default, files are not modified.
+  Instead, code blocks for which the language can be detected are printed to the terminal.

 * `path`

   Paths to process.
-  Can be Markdown files or directories, or any combination of them.
+  They can be Markdown files or directories, or any combination of them.
   Directories are processed recursively.

-### Insert the language names in all Markdown files in directory
+### Insert language names in all Markdown files in directory

-This command will edit your files, make a backup.
+This command will edit your files, so make a backup first.

 ```bash
 python3 codeblocks.py --edit /path/to/dir
 ```

-### Insert the language names in specified file(s) only
+### Insert language names in specified file(s) only

 ```bash
 python3 codeblocks.py --edit /path/to/file.md
 ```

-### Print code blocks with the detected language, without modifying files
+### Print code blocks with autoinserted languages, without modifying files

 ```bash
 python3 codeblocks.py /path/to/file.md